jaredpalmer/formik/packages/formik/README.md

 - Jared Palmer [@jaredpalmer](https://twitter.com/jaredpalmer)
 - Ian White [@eonwhite](https://twitter.com/eonwhite)

+## Contributing

+This monorepo uses `yarn`, so to start you'll need the package manager installed.

+To run E2E tests you'll also need Playwright set up, which can be done locally via `npx playwright install`.
+Afterward, run `yarn start:app` and in a separate tab run `yarn e2e:ui` to boot up the test runner.

+When you're done with your changes, we use [changesets](https://github.com/changesets/changesets) to manage release notes.
+Run `yarn changeset` to autogenerate notes to be appended to your pull request.

+Thank you!

 ## Contributors

 Formik is made with <3 thanks to these wonderful people